 As mentioned above, anxiety is considered a Vata disorder and therefore one should follow a healthy Vata pacifying diet routine.
 This includes eating mainly warm, well-cooked meals and using lots of healthy oils and spices.
 Some great options are oatmeal, buckwheat groats, quinoa porridge, kitchari, soups, stews, sautés and stir-fries.
-Alternatively, one should reduce raw foods, cold meals and cold beverages.
+In addition, one should avoid all raw foods, cold meals, and cold beverages.

-6. Make the Self-Oil Massage part of your routine.
+6. Make the self-oil massage a part of your routine.

 7. Take a warm ginger-baking soda bath before bed.

 When anxiety and stress get high, this is a surefire way to bring the energy down.
-Taking a warm bath is a great method for working on the para-sympathetic nervous system, reducing stress, calming the energy and balancing the emotions.
+Taking a warm bath is a great method for working on the para-sympathetic nervous system, reducing stress, calming the energy, and balancing the emotions.
 Simply add 1/3 cup of dry ginger and 1/3 cup of baking soda and dissolve in warm-hot bath water.
-Add several drops of a calming essential oil such as lavender, rose, rosemary or tulsi.
+Add several drops of a calming essential oil such as lavender, rose, rosemary, or tulsi.
 Turn the lights low and let yourself relax and unwind.
 During times of extremely high anxiety, finish with the self-oil massage after the bath to complete the evening.
-Purchase my soothing Ginger Bath Blend here.

 8. Spend some time in nature.